WellWired Journal

 Confidential means anything you would not post publicly: passwords, bank account numbers, National Insurance numbers, NHS record details, legal correspondence, work documents with client names, photographs of identity documents.
 If you are unsure whether something counts, assume it does.

-None of this makes ChatGPT dangerous for everyday use.
+None of this makes these tools dangerous for everyday use.
 General questions, drafting help, public information lookups, and creative tasks carry very little risk.
 The key is keeping personal and confidential details out entirely.
 For a full list of what to keep out, see our guide on what not to tell ChatGPT.

 Is ChatGPT Private?
 What That Actually Means

+"Safe" and "private" are different things, and the difference matters here.
+Safe means the service has security measures to protect your data; ChatGPT meets a reasonable standard on this front.
 Private means only you can see the content.
 ChatGPT does not meet this standard.
 Your conversations are stored on OpenAI's servers, and in certain circumstances staff can access them.

 Think of it less like a sealed letter and more like writing on a postcard.
 It gets where it needs to go, and it is generally protected.
 But it is not sealed from everyone at the company.